 Trauma, Stress, and the Nervous System

 Trauma isn’t just a bad memory—it’s something that changes how your body and brain respond to the world.
 When you go through a frightening event, like an accident, abuse, or loss, your nervous system kicks into high gear to protect you.
 This is a natural response, designed to keep you safe.
 But sometimes, after the danger passes, your system stays stuck in that alert mode, making everyday life feel overwhelming.
+This physiological shift is central to understanding PTSD episode symptoms and why they persist long after the initial event.

 Survival responses (fight, flight, freeze, fawn)